davesteele/argparse_formatter/README.md

 This formatter preserves line feeds and indentation, and understands bullet lists.

-This formatter requires that lines within a single paragraph or bullet item be separated by an escaped line feed.

 FlexiFormatter has been submitted for inclusion in Python3.9 - [PR22129](https://github.com/python/cpython/pull/22129).
 It would be good for this formatter to be merged - it eliminates the